Hoyasumii/avengers-endgame/README.md

 TONY STARK (2012): Yeah.
 [Hulk draws his fist back right as the elevator door closes] Stop.
 Stop!

-[He follows through with the punch, making a den
+[He follows through with the punch, making a dent